 - Ship Sinking: Any hope of her and Tovan rekindling their relationship is pretty much gone by the end of "Tradecraft", where she refuses to provide info to her Republic captors and blames Tovan and the Romulan PC for ruining her career.

-- Stupid Evil: For a member of an evil State Sec spy organization she's incredibly gullible, taking everything her superiors say at 100% face value.
+- Super Gullible: For a member of an evil State Sec spy organization she's incredibly gullible, taking everything her superiors say at 100% face value.

 - Undying Loyalty: Even after everything they've done to her, she remains loyal to her Tal Shiar masters while in Republic custody.